MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/ns-fwpsk-_fwps_bind_request0.md

-### -field _FWPS_BIND_REQUEST0

-### -field previousVersion

-The previous version of the bind request data.
-This read-only field records the modification history of the bind request.
-This member is preinitialized with a pointer to a singly linked list with the index set to the record for the current FWPS_BIND_REQUEST0 data.

 ### -field localAddressAndPort

 The local transport address of the bind request.
 This is an IPV4 or IPV6 address and TCP/UDP port